Please read carefully. Failure to comply with the rules below could result in disqualification.

 TECHNICAL SKILL SET:

-• Tumbling - cleanly executes multiple roundoff back handsprings, tumbling passes, layout combinations, tucks, side aerials, front aerials
+• Tumbling - cleanly executes complex tumbling passes including multiple back handsprings, layouts, tucks, aerials, front aerials, x-outs, half twists and full twists

 6 - 8